kodi-game/game.libretro.cannonball/README.md

 Cannonball is an enhanced version of the seminal arcade racer OutRun designed by Yu Suzuki in 1986.

-Note: See the file "*roms needed.txt*"
+Note: OutRun Revision B files are needed.
+See the file *roms needed.txt*.

 ### License